Ministry of Culture (Palestine)

-The Ministry is responsible for the development and implementation of cultural policies, the preservation of Palestinian heritage and traditions, and the promotion of Palestinian arts and culture both domestically and internationally.
+The Ministry of Culture is responsible for the development and implementation of cultural policies, the preservation of Palestinian heritage and traditions, and the promotion of Palestinian arts and culture both domestically and internationally.
 It also supports the development of cultural infrastructure, including the construction of museums, cultural centers, and theaters.

-The Ministry's work includes organizing cultural events, festivals, and exhibitions, as well as providing financial support to artists and cultural institutions.
+The Ministry of Culture's work includes organizing cultural events, festivals, and exhibitions, as well as providing financial support to artists and cultural institutions.
 It also works to promote cultural exchange and dialogue with other countries and cultures.